 - Zero-Gravity Preset: Sleepers can find a zero-gravity sleep position on most adjustable beds.
 However, a bed with a preset zero-gravity setting makes it easier to find this weightless position.

 - Programmable Preset Positions: A programmable preset allows you to save your favorite position, so it’s easy to get comfortable each night.

 - Anti-Snore Preset: A preset anti-snore button allows users to automatically lift the top portion of the bed to an angle that opens up the airways to alleviate snoring.
 This feature is great for couples because it allows you to lift your partner’s head and reduce snoring without waking them.

 - Pillow Tilt: Although all adjustable beds come with head articulation, some also have pillow tilting.
-This feature helps angle the head, so the neck is supported while sitting up in bed.
+This feature helps angle the head, so the neck is supported while using the frame and mattress for sitting up in bed.

 - Massage Features: To help you relax and fall asleep quickly, some adjustable beds come with a vibrating or rolling wave massage.

 - Adjustable Legs: Adjustable beds with removable or adjustable legs can be used as a stand-alone bed frame or paired with an existing bed frame with slats no more than 2.75 inches apart.

 Our Amerisleep Adjustable Bed+ comes with wall-glide technology and many of the advanced features outlined above, including USB ports, Bluetooth and WiFi connectivity, and a wireless remote control.